 One of the three worst teams in the NFL, either Washington, Dallas, or the New York Giants will win the NFC East and the fourth seed in the playoffs.
 Right now, the WFT controls their own destiny.

-If the Washington Football Team beats the Philadelphia Eagles, they will have 9 losses, which makes them the outright winner.
+If the Washington Commanders beats the Philadelphia Eagles, they will have 9 losses, which makes them the outright winner.
 The Dallas Cowboys are at the New York Giants.
 One of those teams will eliminate the other.

 The WFT – Eagles match happens on Sunday Night Football.
 So, either the Boys or G-Men will be rooting for Philly to take out Washington.